 Typically, an informal resolution focuses on communication, education, and resolution while formal procedures focus on investigation and discipline.
-Informal complaints will be resolved within 30 business days.
-If the situation results in an impasse, the complainant will be given a notice of impasse within 30 business days from the filing of the report.
-If a notice of impasse is given and the complainant wishes to file a formal written complaint, the complainant must do so within 30 business days of the date of notice of impasse unless a waiver in filing time is requested.
+Informal resolutions will be carried out within 30 business days from the complaint.
+If the situation results in an impasse, the complainant will be given a notice of impasse and may elect to pursue a formal complaint within 30 business days of the date of notice of impasse.

-When a formal complaint is filed an investigation will be initiated.
+When a formal complaint is filed, an investigation will be initiated.
 The person alleged of misconduct or discrimination will be provided the opportunity to submit a written response to the allegations.
 A written determination will be issued based on the investigation within 60 business days of the receipt of the formal written complaint.
-If the procedure requires an extension of time, the complainant will be informed in writing of the reasons, the status of the investigation and the probable date of completion.
+If the procedure requires an extension of time, the complainant will be informed in writing of the reasons, the status of the investigation, and the probable date of completion.